allthedocs/allthedocs/README.md

 e.g. you can have a label that doesn't map to a URL itself, but shows a list of links when hovered.
 The `navigation` property is also entirely optional; if you leave it out, the navigation strip will not be shown in your generated docs.

+The `paths` property allows you to define variables for file system / URL paths.
+The object's keys are the variable names, the values are relative paths from the root of the project (or where the `docs.json` file is kept).
+These variables can then be used in your markdown as `{variableName}`.

 #### The `code` property